Cupnfish/Cupnfish-log/2021/bevy experience.md

 const NONE_GROUPS: u16 = 0b0000;
 ```

-The constant is the interaction group variable used in our game, and `0b0011` is represent the `CREATURE` and `PLAYER`, and the number is created using`CREATURE_GROUPS` and `PLAYER_GROUPS` through `&` .
+// TODO: is "force solution" and actual term in physical engines?

-As for the difference between the solution group and the collision group, the solution group is to solve the force situation, and the interaction group will participate in the force solution.
+Solution group is to solve the force situation, and interaction group will participate in the force solution.
 The collision group manages collision events, which can be received and processed through `Res<eventqueue>`.

 And `user_data`, which is passed into the collider builder when the collider is inserted, can be used to obtain the entity using the following method: